karishmagrana/NLP-Final-Project/README.md

 - few-shot learning with Big Bird model

 ### Alpaca-LORA
+-Alpaca-Lora notebook is works in progress to explore open-source LLMs on the tasks in this project

 ## Dataset and Data Processing
 General information about the dataset used in our project (for more information, please check https://arxiv.org/abs/2205.09148) and the data processing we perform on this dataset is included below.